Emira D'Spain

-Emira D'Spain (born October 8, 1996) is an Emirati-born American model, social media influencer, television personality, and former beauty director.
+Emira D'Spain (born October 8, 1996) is an American model, social media influencer, television personality, and former beauty director.
 In 2022, she became the first Black transgender woman to model for Victoria's Secret.
 She has also been a cover girl for Glamour and was featured in Nylon.
 D'Spain has modeled for Fenty Beauty, UGG, Anastasia Beverly Hills, and NARS Cosmetics.
 She worked as the beauty director for Paper prior to the magazine's folding in 2023.
 D'Spain is a beauty content creator on TikTok, where she has over one million followers.
 In 2025, she joined the cast of Bravo's reality television series Next Gen NYC.

 Early life and education

 D'Spain was born on October 8, 1996, in Sharjah, United Arab Emirates, to an Eritrean mother and a Polish father.
 After living in Dubai for three years, her family emigrated to the United States.
 She lived in Kansas City and Tampa before her family settled in Dallas, where she attended a fine arts school.
 She grew up doing competition dance.

 She attended New York University, first majoring in Global Liberal Studies before transferring to the university's Steinhardt School of Culture, Education, and Human Development and Stern School of Business, graduating magna cum laude with a degree in marketing and communications.
 D'Spain also studied in Paris her freshman year of college.